Robust inference for threshold regression models: Robust Confidence Regions

-The main purpose of this section is to develop a method to construct confidence regions that are valid regardless of whether the change is due to a kink or a jump.
-Conventionally, inference on $\gamma $ has been done under the assumption that the model has a kink or has a jump, that is the practitioner chooses between a jump or a kink designs before estimating the threshold point.
-More specifically, if we decide that the model has a jump, then one follows e.g. Hansen $\left( 2000\right) $, whereas if one has chosen the kink design then one needs to employ the asymptotic normal inference as in Feder $\left( 1975a\right) $ and others.
-One of our findings is that Hansen $\left( 2000\right) $ results are not valid if the model had a kink and likewise Feder's results are not valid if the model followed a jump design.
+The main purpose of this section is to develop a method to construct confidence regions for $\gamma_{0} $ that is valid regardless of whether the regression model has a kink or a jump at the true value of $\gamma_{0} $.
+Conventionally, inference on $\gamma $ has been done after assuming either that the model has a kink or that it has a jump, i.e. the practitioner chooses between jump or kink models before estimating the threshold point.
+More specifically, if we decide that the model has a jump, then one follows e.g. Hansen $\left( 2000\right) $, whereas if one has chosen the kink model then one needs to employ the asymptotic normal inference as in Feder $\left( 1975a\right) $ and others.
+One of our findings is that Hansen $\left( 2000\right) $ results are not valid if the model had a kink and likewise Feder's results are not valid if the model had a jump.

+Thus, this section develops robust confidence regions that are valid regardless which of the two models is the true specification.
+To ease reference, we recall Hansen's (2000) diminishing jump specification: